bennetthull/Group-Policy-and-Managing-Accounts/README.md

 <img src="https://i.imgur.com/FzBkrD4.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I then joined my Windows 10 VM, "Client 1" to my domain (mydomain.com).
-I previously had set Client 1's DNS settings to my Domain Controller's private IP address.
-After logging in as an admin, I went to Client 1's system properties and allowed domain users access to remote desktop.
-I then logged back into my Domain Controller as davin_admin.
-I subsequently ran a Powershell script as an administrator to create 10,000 accounts for the _EMPLOYEES OU.
-Lastly, I confirmed the functionality of the user accounts by signing in with one of them.
+From here I went back into my Domain Controller and found the user that was locked out.
+I right clicked their name and hit "Reset Password".
+I then resest the password and unlocked their account.
+Lastly, I confirmed I could login to Client-1 with the new password.
 </p>
 <br />